Byaroza: World War II

-In 1939 the town was captured by the Red Army and incorporated into the Byelorussian SSR.
+During the German-Soviet invasion of Poland, which started World War II in September 1939, the town was captured by the Red Army and incorporated into the Byelorussian SSR.
 After the outbreak of the German-Soviet War, the town was captured by the German Army on 23 June 1941.
 The German occupation lasted until 15 July 1944.
 During this time, Byaroza was administered as a part of Generalbezirk Wolhynien und Podolien of Reichskommissariat Ukraine.

-During World War II, a ghetto was created in the town for Jews who fled there from the surrounding areas.
+Under German occupation, a ghetto was created in the town for Jews who fled there from the surrounding areas.
 Under the Nazi German occupying administration — which had merged Byaroza, along with most of western Polesia, into the Reichskommissariat Ukraine — more than 8,000 people were killed in mass executions or were starved to death.

-Numerous pro-Soviet and pro-Ukrainian partisan units were active in the area around Byaroza before Red Army troops finally liberated the town on 15 July 1944.
+Polish and Soviet partisans were active in the area around Byaroza.
+The Polish resistance organized sabotage actions, disrupting German military transports.
+Red Army troops recaptured the town on 15 July 1944.
+It was eventually annexed from Poland in 1945.

+Post-war period

 Repopulated with Belarusian and Russian peasants, the town was rebuilt after the destruction of World War II.
 After a minor building materials factory was opened in the town, another period of fast growth followed.

 During the postwar period a Soviet Frontal Aviation base, Osovcy was close to Biaroza.

 In 1958-1967 a hydroelectric power station was built in the Biaroza Raion.

 In 1991, after the dissolution of the USSR, the town became part of the independent Republic of Belarus.